7th February 2020

 “There’s no time for rest on a trawler”

-This was to be the start of his seventeen year spell as a trawlerman; a career which by an ironic twist of fate would eventually lead Dennis to his current artistic endeavours.
-He kept up his drawing as much as he was able while at sea, along with taking photographs from atop the mizzenmast and even tying himself to a bar so he could lean out over the side of the ship and capture the perfect shot!
+Arriving in Hull as a young man and signing up to go to sea was to be the start of his seventeen year spell as a trawlerman; a career which by an ironic twist of fate would eventually lead Dennis to his current artistic endeavours.
+He had always enjoyed drawing since he was a boy, and kept up his hobby as much as he was able while at sea, along with taking photographs from atop the mizzenmast and even tying himself to a bar so he could lean out over the side of the ship and capture the perfect shot!

 It was from atop a trawler’s mast – the James Barry, to be precise – that Dennis fell, landing badly on his back.
 This was in the midst of the Cod Wars between British and Icelandic fishermen, so a British gunboat was fortunately nearby to send across a doctor, who advised plenty of rest.
 As Dennis put it, “there’s no time for rest on a trawler”, so as soon as the doctor had left the James Barry, he was straight back to work!